Volvo S90 Recharge T8 hybrid performance, top speed & engine

 That means the S90 will sprint from 0-62mph in just 4.7 seconds, before going on to reach a top speed of 155mph.
 While it’s brisk, the sheer size and weight of the car, along with the comfort-biased steering and chassis setup, mean it's more suited to cruising than enthusiastic driving.

 There’s an overriding sense that the S90 would prefer to take it easy, with the engine sounding rather coarse under load.
 Meanwhile, the eight-speed transmission occasionally gets bogged down when exiting corners or attempting an overtaking manoeuvre.

 There are four driving modes to choose from: Hybrid, Pure, Power and AWD.
 Hybrid is the default setting, using the petrol engine at the front and the electric motor at the rear to deliver the optimum balance of power and economy.
 You could leave the S90 Recharge T8 in this mode and never feel the need to select one of the other options.

-Pure uses the electric motor for zero-emission driving, operating at speeds of up to 78mph and delivering a range of around up to 35 miles.
+Pure uses the electric motor for zero-emission driving, operating at speeds of up to 78mph and delivering a range of around 50 miles.
 Power mode combines the petrol engine and electric motor to offer the best performance, making it suited to overtaking manoeuvres and eager acceleration.
 AWD switches to permanent all-wheel drive to improve traction on slippery surfaces, or when towing.